-7. Tax Issues.
+9. Tax Issues.

 You may have an economic and taxable gain or loss when securities are sold or redeemed in your Program Account.
 Distributions may be taxable as ordinary income.
 You are responsible for all tax liabilities arising from transactions in your Program Account, for the adequacy and accuracy of any positions taken on your tax returns, for the actual filing of your tax returns, and/or the remittance of tax payments to taxing authorities.
 Tax laws and regulations change frequently and their application can vary widely based on the specific facts and circumstances involved.
 With respect to Program Accounts managed with tax-smart investing techniques, such techniques (including tax-loss harvesting) may be applied at our discretion, primarily with respect to determining when assets in such a Program Account should be bought or sold.
 We can make no guarantees as to the effectiveness of our tax-smart investing techniques and our ability to deliver better after-tax returns, and you acknowledge that you could have significant tax consequences as a result of our management of your Program Account.
 We do not offer tax advice and do not actively manage for alternative minimum taxes; state or local taxes; foreign taxes on non-U.S. investments; or estate, gift, or generation-skipping transfer taxes.
 Please contact your tax advisor as necessary regarding your specific tax situation.
+Although Fidelity may consider the potential effect of certain estate or tax strategies as part of our Financial Planning Services, any information presented to you in conjunction with the Program, including in providing the Financial Planning Services, about tax considerations affecting financial transactions or estate arrangements is not intended as tax or legal advice and should not be relied upon for the purpose of avoiding any tax penalties.
 Your Program Account can invest in and hold fractional shares.
 You acknowledge that it is the intent of all parties to this Agreement that you will be treated as the owner of all fractional share interests allocated to your Program Account, and you agree to file all tax returns in accordance with such treatment and to take no action inconsistent with such treatment.
 Fidelity does not provide tax, accounting, or legal advice.
 You should review any planned financial transactions or arrangements that may have tax, accounting, or legal implications with your tax and legal advisors.

-8. Proxy Voting, Legal Proceedings, and Trade Confirmations.
+10. Proxy Voting, Legal Proceedings, and Trade Confirmations.

 In general, we do not acquire authority for, or exercise, proxy voting on your behalf in connection with the Program.
 Unless you direct otherwise, you will receive proxy materials directly from the issuers of Portfolios Investments, their service providers, or NFS.
 We will not advise you on the voting of proxies.
-Any proxy voting must be exercised by you directly and you are similarly responsible for any legal proceedings, including bankruptcies and class actions, involving securities held or previously held in your Program Account or of the issuers of such securities.
-Unless you have elected to appoint us as proxy voting agent, you hereby direct NFS not to vote or take any discretionary or voluntary action with respect to any fractional shares held in your Program Account and acknowledge that you cannot vote or take any discretionary or voluntary or voluntary action with respect to any fractional share position.
-However, if you have elected to appoint us as proxy voting agent, such fractional shares may be voted.
+Any proxy voting must be exercised by you directly, and you are similarly responsible for any legal proceedings, including bankruptcies and class actions, involving securities (or the issuers of such securities) held or previously held in your Program Account.
+Unless you have elected to appoint Strategic Advisers as proxy voting agent, you hereby direct NFS not to vote or take any discretionary or voluntary action with respect to any fractional shares held in your Program Account and acknowledge that you cannot vote or take any discretionary or voluntary action with respect to any fractional share position.
+However, if you have elected to appoint Strategic Advisers as proxy voting agent on your behalf as described in the following paragraph, such fractional shares may be voted.